 It is important to understand the difference between a nonogram file and a nonogram solution file: a nonogram file contains a TASK, a nonogram solution file contains an ANSWER.
 Nonogram solver has a deal only with nonogram files, nonogram editor works only with nonogram solution files.

 The nonogram editor can be used for puzzle image creating and editing.
 Left mouse button is used for black color drawing, right mouse button is used for white color drawing.
 User can select area, copy to clipboard and then insert block from clipboard to the image.
-Created image can be saved (exported) as a graphic file (Windows Bitmap, Windows Metafile, EPS, GIF, JPEG, PNG, SVG and CorelDRAW formats are supported).
+Created image can be saved (exported) as a graphic file (Windows Bitmap, Windows Metafile, EPS, GIF, JPEG, PNG, SVG, TIFF and CorelDRAW formats are supported).
 Also nonogram can be created (imported) on the basis of existing graphic file (for example, you can use scanned photos for the puzzle creating); after image insertion from the file to the nonogram user can tune up its brightness.